-Any part, section, or division of a general or supplemental appropriation bill which reasonably, specifically, and inherently directly relate to the raising and spending of revenue for or in the fiscal year which the bill applies or any future years, and which amends, adds, or repeals a portion of the general permanent laws of South Carolina that is not otherwise prohibited by the South Carolina Code of Laws may only be included in any conference report or concurred in as a House amendment by a vote of three-fifths of the Senators present and voting.
+Any part, section, or division of a General or Supplemental Appropriation Bill that reasonably, specifically, and inherently directly relates to the raising and spending of revenue for or in the fiscal year to which the bill applies or any future years, and which amends, adds, or repeals a portion of the general permanent laws of South Carolina that is not otherwise prohibited by the South Carolina Code of Laws may only be included in any conference report or concurred in as a House amendment by a vote of three-fifths (3/5) of the Senators present and voting.

-RULE 25.
 Bill by Committee

-No Bill or Resolution shall be introduced in the name of a Committee except with the approval of two-thirds $(\frac{2}{3})$ of the members thereof at a duly called meeting of the Committee; and the Chairman of the Committee shall certify thereon that this rule has been complied with.
+No Bill or Resolution shall be introduced in the name of a committee except with the approval of two-thirds $(^2/3)$ of the members thereof at a duly called meeting of the committee; and the chairman of the committee shall certify thereon that this rule has been complied with.
+However, Joint Resolutions to approve regulations shall require a majority of the members present and voting.